-I recall a time in my late teens early twenties when my sister confronted me about my conduct and somewhat wild behavior.
+recall a time in my late teens-to-early twenties when my sister confronted me about my conduct and somewhat wild behavior.
 At the time, I was extremely annoyed at this intrusion.
 Looking back, I’m glad she said something.
-She was holding me accountable and letting me know I was not moving through life unnoticed.
+She held me accountable and let me know I was not going through life unnoticed.
 She loved me, and that’s why she was willing to make things a little uncomfortable.
 She was willing to ignore the norm of my current behavior and address the truth of my problem.

 What my sister did for me so many years ago can be summed up succinctly—speaking truth with love.
 This critical skill in business and life helps one move forward and mature.
 It helps a company or organization grow.
 However, this two-part delivery must have the other half, or it is incomplete.
 It takes practice, courage, and humility to give and receive.